Niranjan421/Deepfake-Audio-Recognition/README.md

 Model Evaluation:

 Assess Performance: Evaluate the model using metrics like accuracy, precision, recall, and F1 score on a validation dataset.

 Deployment and Monitoring:

-Deploy: Implement the trained RNN model in a real-time system for deepfake audio detection.
+ Implement the trained RNN model in a real-time system for deepfake audio detection.
 Monitor: Continuously track the model’s performance and update it as needed to handle new deepfake techniques.

 # Installation